1. Why use this guide?

 A census has been taken every ten years since 1801 with the exception of 1941.

 There are missing pages in all censuses but 1861 has suffered most.
-You can confirm missing pieces (for 1861) using the Advanced Search option in Discovery, our catalogue.
+You can confirm missing parishes or districts (for 1861) using the advanced search option in Discovery, our catalogue.
 Enter the keyword 'missing' within RG 9.
+You can also identify pages which are known to be missing within some enumeration districts by using the exact phrase 'missing pages' within RG 9.
 For more guidance on how to search our catalogue, read catalogue search help.

 The 1841 census was the first to list the names of every individual.